FlyHighStem/ScheduleBuilder/README.md

 + Importance
 + Preferred Time
 + Deadline

-The tool does the rest.
+The Scehdule Builder does the rest.